jobbrIO/docs/dev/knowledgebase.md

     git checkout develop

 Then rebase to the new commit, which might be master now.
-The `-commiter-date-is-author-data` keeps the commiterdate and author date in sync and does not introduce new timestamps
+The `-committer-date-is-author-data` keeps the committer date and author date in sync and does not introduce new timestamps

     git rebase master --committer-date-is-author-date

-The istory is noew rewritten, but an commiter-author has been introduces since the commits have been rewritten.
+The history is now rewritten, but an committer-author has been introduces since the commits have been rewritten.
 The following command resets all these fields to the corresponding author-values

     git filter-branch --commit-filter 'export GIT_COMMITTER_NAME="$GIT_AUTHOR_NAME"; export GIT_COMMITTER_EMAIL="$GIT_AUTHOR_EMAIL"; export GIT_COMMITTER_DATE="$GIT_AUTHOR_DATE"; git commit-tree "$@"'